ibexa/documentation-user/docs/personalization/review_perso_performance.md

 The dashboard consists of several sections:

-- The top section contains tiles with the most important metrics, such as a number of recommendation calls, number of successful recommendations and so on.
+- The top section contains tiles with the most important metrics, such as a number of recommendation calls, or number of successful recommendations.
 - The diagrams section presents statistical information on how the Personalization service is used and how successful recommendations are, depending on key performance indicators.
 - The bottom section is made up of tables with detailed information, such as the most popular items.